 Military and overseas voters are United States citizens who are members of the Uniformed Services (on active duty) and their eligible dependents, members of the Merchant Marine and their eligible dependents, commissioned corps of the Public Health Service, commissioned corps of the National Oceanic and Atmospheric Administration, or United States citizens residing outside the United States.
 To apply to register to vote, receive your elections materials, and vote, you must apply for a special absentee ballot by filling out the Federal Post Card Application (PDF).

 As a Californian living away from home while attending a college, trade school or technical school, you may choose to register to vote using your home away from home address you use while at school or your traditional home address.

 Choosing which address to use when you register to vote is a personal decision.
 Whatever you decide, you may not register to vote in two places during the same election cycle.

-If you are a student living temporarily outside the United States, you can register to vote and apply to vote by mail using the Federal Post Card Application that is used by all other Californians who are living abroad.
+If you are a student living temporarily outside the United States, you can register to vote and apply to vote by mail using the Federal Post Card Application (PDF) that is used by all other Californians who are living abroad.